br-automation-com/mappVision-Demo/README.md

  - Added RouteInfo_Tool.ps1
  - Added color detection first version
  - Split up main task into main and visu, integrated light task into main and visu
- - Added funkctionality to rotate the image on the main page
+ - Added functionality to rotate the image on the main page
- - Click on the image on the main page toggles now the textposition (crosshair-details) from left to right
+ - Click on the image on the main page toggles now the text position (crosshair-details) from left to right
  - CodeReader and OCR Text will be shown on the main page and saved in SVG file
  - Added proxy task to eliminate routing batch file
  - Added Pixel Counter hardware and code

 #### Version 2.2
-- Added new functionality to show images in every size on the webviewer widget on the mainpage
+- Added new functionality to show images in every size on the web viewer widget on the main page
 - Improved repetitive mode
 - SVG files save now all information.
 It is possible to click on the crosshairs to show the details
 - Added diagnostic data creation